caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

 **make_cube**
 --------------------------------------------------

-  Make a line cube with either WSclean + SoFiA (for clean masks) or Casa.
+  Make a line cube using either WSclean + SoFiA (optional for clean masks) or CASA Clean.

   **enable**